Andryj96/alexandria-test/README.md

 ## Testing

-Unit tests have been implemented using Jest.
+Unit tests have been implemented using Jest and Docker enviroment for integration testing.
 To run the tests, execute the following command:

-`docker compose run app npm run test`
+`npm run test`

 The tests cover the main functionalities of the API and help ensure the correctness of the implementation.